KaylaKRada/SteedArena/README.md

 ---

 ## 🚦 Overview
-This was a team project where we were assigned to perform a full systems analysis on a real-world client—Steed Arena, the only local ice rink in Helena, Montana.
-Originally, we thought the biggest issue was the ticketing system, but after talking with the owner, we realized energy efficiency and rising utility costs were a much bigger concern.
+This was a team project where we were assigned to perform a full systems analysis on a real-world client.
+We choose Steed Arena, the only local ice rink in Helena, Montana.
+Originally, we thought the biggest issue was the ticketing system, but after talking with the owner, we realized energy efficiency and rising utility costs were a much bigger concern to them.
 So we pivoted and tailored our entire report to focus on those areas.

 ---